makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 ## Executive Summary

-If this executive proposal passes, the following **actions** will occur within the Maker Protocol in the context of Launch Season:
+If this executive proposal passes, the following **actions** will occur within the Sky Protocol in the context of Launch Season:

 - USDS, sUSDS, and SKY tokens will be initialized.
 - The Smart Burn Engine will be upgraded to support USDS and SKY.